 Zecha Stone Forest was listed as a national nature reserve in 1998.
 It is located in Zecha Village, about 52 kilometers south of Luchu County.
-The scenic area is 22 kilometers long and covers an area of more than 20,000 hectares.
+It is 22 kilometers long and covers an area of more than 20,000 hectares.
 It is a rare comprehensive tourist area in China that integrates forests, grasslands and stone forests.

 Langmusi also known as “Taktsang Lhamo“.
-It is a Tibetan Buddhist temple, with two parts, one of which is in Luchu county, another is in sichuan province;
+It is a Tibetan Buddhist monastery, with two parts, one of which is in Luchu county, another is in sichuan province;

 Xicang monastery, also known as “Garda Gompa” in Tibetan.
-It was founded in 1839, and being built on the basis of several small local small temples, so it is also called the “Xicang New Monastery”
+It was founded in 1839 AD, and being built on basis of several small local small temples, so it is also called “Xicang New Monastery”

 Geography and climate

-Luchu County is 126 kilometers long from east to west, 90 kilometers wide from north to south, with a total area of 5189 square kilometers.
-The county’s elevation is between 3000 and 4000 meters, with an average elevation of 3,500 meters.
-The terrain of Luchu County is high in the west and low in the east.
+Luchu County is 126 kilometers long from east to west, 90 kilometers wide from north to south, with a total area of 5189 square kilometers. county’s elevation is between 3000 and 4000 meters, with an average elevation of 3,500 meters.
+Terrain of Luchu County is high in west and low in east.
 It consists of two major terrains: basin and mountain.
-The west is a plateau and mountains, the east is steep mountains on both sides of the Tao River, and the valley is the main agricultural planting area;
+Its west is a plateau and mountains, its east is steep mountains on both sides of Tao River, and valley is main agricultural planting area;

-Luchu County belongs to the plateau humid climate zone of the Qinghai-Tibet Plateau climate zone, with long winter
+Luchu County belongs to plateau humid climate zone of Qinghai-Tibet Plateau climate zone, with long winter

 but short summer, short springs and autumns, annual average temperature of 2.3℃, no absolute frost-free period, annual precipitation of 633 to 782 mm, and annual total sunshine hours of 2358 hours